pemcg/manageiq-automation-howto-guide/chapter16/integrating_with_satellite_6.md

 #### RegisterSatellite

-Our new _RegisterSatellite_ Instance schema can store some more defaults.
+Our new **RegisterSatellite** Instance Schema can store some more defaults.
 In this case we'll create per-Organization/Location Instances, so that we can store the Organization name and Location in the schema:

 ![screenshot](images/screenshot3.png?)

-The register_satellite Method can access these in the usual way, from $evm.object:
+The register_satellite Method can access these in the usual way, from `$evm.object`:

 ```ruby
   servername    = $evm.object['servername']